Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Illustrative energy system example

+To balance the influence of the different energy forms, their contributions could be normalized or multiplied by suitable positive scaling factors.
+Such a rescaling would retain the property that a negative energy gap implies feasibility.
+In the present work, however, we do not apply any normalization or scaling.

+Let $k_{0}$ denote the number of initial discretization points, and let $\bar{\mathbf{z}}_{d,k}$, $k = 1,\dots,k_{0}$, be the corresponding fixed initial realizations of the integer lower-level variables.
+The algorithm to rigorously verify the robustness of a candidate design then reads:

+\cref{alg:ver} is the algorithm introduced by \cite{blankenshipInfinitelyConstrainedOptimization1976} with the exception that the continuous variables of the lower-level problem have been lifted into the upper-level problem.
+As described previously, for our problem class, the lower-level problem is always feasible and bounded, hence there always exists an optimal solution, and the embedding of the lower-level dual cannot cause infeasibility of \eqref{medial_level_dual_disc}.
+Consequently, \cref{alg:ver} has the same convergence properties as the original algorithm.
+According to \cite{jungenAdaptiveDiscretizationbasedAlgorithms2022a}, provided that the feasibility tolerance $\epsilon_{f}$ is greater than $0$, the algorithm is guaranteed to converge in a finite number of iterations under the assumptions that the host sets are compact, the defining functions are continuous, and the subproblems are solved to approximate global optimality.

-In each iteration of the adaptive discretization algorithm, the dual formulation corresponding to an additional integer discretization point is added to problem \eqref{medial_level_dual_disc}.
+In each iteration of \cref{alg:ver}, the dual formulation corresponding to an additional integer discretization point is added to problem \eqref{medial_level_dual_disc}.
 Furthermore, the terms $\boldsymbol{\lambda}_{k}^T \mathbf{b}(\mathbf{y})$ and $\boldsymbol{\lambda}_{k}^T \mathbf{A}_{c}(\mathbf{y})$ lead to bilinear constraints with respect to the medial-level variables $\mathbf{y}$ and the dual variables $\boldsymbol{\lambda}_{k}$.
 As a result, the optimization problem grows rapidly and becomes computationally challenging.
-Consequently, the size of the problem that can be solved is limited, and we restrict the number of timesteps per day in order to maintain tractability.
+Consequently, the size of the problem that can be solved is limited, and we restrict the number of time steps per day in order to maintain tractability.